tensorflow/tensorflow/CONTRIBUTING.md

 -   If a change is needed, the contributor is requested to make the suggested change.
 -   You make the change and submit it for the review again.
--   This cycle repeats itself untill the PR gets approved.
+-   This cycle repeats itself until the PR gets approved.
 -   Note: As a friendly reminder, we may reach out to you if the PR is awaiting your response for more than 2 weeks.